nhoyt/text-editor/ConceptualModel-02.md

 ### block selection and deletion
 * Need to make it clear how blocks are selected, to allow modification of their properties, and what needs to happen in order to delete them.
-* For example, paragraph can be converted to heading or list item by placing the cursor at the beginning, end or anywhere in between and choosing action.
+* For example, a paragraph can be converted to a heading or list item by placing the cursor at the beginning, end or anywhere in between and choosing action.
-* On the other hand, a paragraph can be deleted only be deleting all of its text/inline content.
-A list can be deleted only by deleting all of its list items.
+* On the other hand, a paragraph can be deleted only by deleting all of its text/inline content.
+A list can be deleted only by deleting all of its list items, and list items are deleted by deleting their text/inline content.

 ## RELATIONSHIPS